Your Ottawa Plumber's Clogged Shower Drain Guide

 Are you struggling to get rid of standing water in your shower?
 Clogged shower drains are common problems for homeowners, but that doesn't mean you should struggle with a solution.
-Bathroom plumbing fixtures only become more prone to blockage buildups over time as minerals and other materials collect inside of drainage pipes.
-The most common reason that people in Ottawa struggle with clearing simple clogs is lack of information.
+Bathroom plumbing fixtures only become more prone to blockage buildups over time as minerals and other materials collect inside drainage pipes.
+The most common reason that people in Ottawa struggle with clearing simple clogs is a lack of information.
 If you take steps to learn about these common plumbing issues now, you'll be prepared to deal with them when they occur in the future.

 The professional Ottawa plumbers at Mr. Rooter Plumbing know everything about clogged shower drains, from what causes them to what makes them go away.
 You might be surprised to learn that harsh chemical cleaners are never your best option, even for stubborn clogs.
-Awareness and education about drain clogs should always be every homeowner's first step for dealing with waste and water flow issues.
+Awareness and education about drain clogs should always be every homeowner's first step in dealing with waste and water flow issues.
 Knowing why they appear will help you treat your pipes with a high level of care that prevents problems from occurring at all.
 If you're already dealing with a drain backup, it's important to know how to effectively and safely resolve your issue without damaging your pipes or injuring yourself.

 What Causes Clogged Shower Drains?